shanduur/infra/README.md

 - [ ] MinIO - needs just a tenant;
 - [ ] OTEL Collector - need just deployment via CRDs;
 - [ ] Jaeger/Tempo - need to decide which will work best, neither is Flux freindly;
-- [ ] Parca/Pixie/Pyroscope - probably will choose Pyroscope, although installation for each of them is not really Flux friendly;
 - [ ] Prometheus configuration - proper configs for scraping;
 - [ ] Grafana dashboards - presenting cluster and resources in automated manner;
 - [ ] [Cluster API Provider Proxmox](https://github.com/sp-yduck/cluster-api-provider-proxmox)